milkbottledude/woodlands-jb_tracker/README.md

 55  print(test_df)
 ```

-In Line 36, I created the test Dataframe, which is similar to the train data except I don't add the 'congestion_area' column, which is what the model will be predicting for us :)
+In Line 36, I created the test Dataframe, which is similar to the train data except I don't add the 'congestion_area' column, which is what the model will be predicting for us 😎

 Line 37-47 were copied from the above code (getting pics from the coords folders), except this time the folder path (Line 37) is different.
-I define the row to add to the df in Line 48, with only 7 values instead of 8 in the training df.
+I define the row to add to the df 📝 in Line 48, with only 7 values instead of 8 in the training df.
 Line 49-51 is the same as above, except I add the row to the test_df, not df.

-Finally, we generate the predictions on the test data (Line 52) and add it as the final column to the test Dataframe (Line 53).
-Let's print out the results (Line 54) and compare them with the images.
+Finally, we generate the predictions on the test data (Line 52) and append it to the end of test Dataframe as the final column (Line 53).
+Let's print out the results 📋 (Line 54) and compare them with the images 🔎🖼️

 Here are the first 5 rows of test_df: